 So the walk is 6 km long but you can interrupt it at any time and just stay on your favourite beach, taking a bus back to Central Sydney.
 Yet since the scenery is so stunning all the way down to Coogee I would suggest that you walk all the way and take a bus back from Coogee.

 Bondi to Coogee coastal walk: Pacific Ocean surf waves

 As we really love the scenery we have walked the Bondi to Coogee coastal walk many times in both directions.
 As we like the walk so much we walk very slowly and walking takes double the time said in Sydney brochures.
 The Bondi to Coogee walk takes us half a day.

-We like swimming in ocean waters once or twice along the route, and it may happen that we get hungry and stop somewhere for a meal.
+We have to swim in ocean waters, at least once or twice along the way, and it can happen that we get hungry and stop somewhere to have a meal.

-This is a Bondi to Coogee walk map and it shows all the beaches along the walk and the route between the beaches by car.
-The Bondi to Coogee walk is not use the roads, it follows the ocean shore.
-The route is clearly marked with many signs so you can’t get lost.
+The map shows the Bondi to Coogee area and I marked all beaches on the map.
+The itinerary between the beaches however is marked along roads, it’s not the same as the coastal walk.
+The coastal walk does not use the roads but follows the ocean shore.
+The walking route is clearly marked with frequent signs so you can’t get lost.

 The walk starts at Bondi Beach.

 Bondi is by far the biggest Sydney beach, it’s 50 m wide at the north end and 100 m wide in the south and its length is one kilometre.
 As Bondi faces the ocean the waves tend to get huge, yet the beach suits both swimmers and surfers.

 Bondi Beach in photos: